Home

 "Don't ever buy on emotion or because you feel obligated to the "Nice" salesman."

 I am hoping to change all this in time.
 One student at a time.
 The only thing that works is the truth, but first you have to know the truth, that is the catch.
 There are plenty of spa owners who think I am a terrible person, because they love their spas that they bought, thinking they were the "best".
 When they found my writings, it didn't help there situation, because they already spent their "spa dollars".
+That truly is unfortunate for them, but they seem to want to justify what they bought.
+It seems to be human nature.
+Many of them will never buy a spa again, because of the disappointments.

 I am going to make this into an article.
 It is my story about how I got into the spa industry.

-I started working in high tech jobs at the age of 18 years old.
+I started working in high tech jobs at the age of 18 years old after graduating from high school.
 My first job was at Lockheed Missiles and Space (Spas) in Sunnyvale, CA. I was very fortunate to work in the research and development at Lockheed.
 I worked along side of the best that Lockheed had.
 The engineers and the crafts people were the "elite" of Lockheed, because these prototype projects are what makes or breaks the company.
 Being a "techno-junky" I fit in very well.
 I worked on the mock up, and the prototypes of the Deep Quest and DSRV (Deep Submergence Rescue Vehicle) oddly enough much of it was dealing with water, steel, titanium, magnesium alloy, aluminum, fiberglass and plumbing.
 HMM?
 I have a photo somewhere of me standing in front of the DSRV.

 I went to college at night and had many nights where I didn't sleep much, studying for tests and deeply involved in electronics, mathematics and engineering subjects.
 (I was married and had a family to support).
 Work started at 7 and class finished at 10 PM.
 I can remember wondering to myself: "How did I get myself into this?"
 (I still do that today.)